-BTE 4210 Methods of Teaching Business and Marketing Education (3) Prepares student as teachers of business education by assisting in the development of instructional methods and techniques for student-oriented classroom instruction.
+(3) Prepares student as teachers of business and Marketing Education (4) Prepares student as teachers of business education by assisting in the development of instructional methods and techniques for student-oriented classroom instruction.
 Prerequisite: Admission to the Teacher Education program, senior or graduate status.

-BTE 4241 Coordination of Career and Technical Education Programs (2) Organizing and implementing cooperative career and technical education programs.
+BTE 4241 Coordination of Career and Technical Education Programs (2)Organizing and implementing cooperative career and technical education programs.

-BTE 4243 Curriculum Construction for Business and Marketing

-Education (3) Study of curriculum design and development of teaching materials in business and marketing education.
+BTE 4243 Curriculum Construction for Business and Marketing Education (3) Study of curriculum design and development of teaching materials in business and marketing education.
 Prerequisite: Admission to the Teacher Education Program, upperclassman or graduate status.